CI best practices

 GitHub Actions CI best practices

-Practical, copyable ways to make your GitHub Actions CI faster, leaner, and cheaper: caching, sharding, scoped build and test, path filters, concurrency, and queue time, plus the security practices (SHA pinning, per-job OIDC) that keep a fast pipeline safe.
+Practical, copyable GitHub Actions guidance for faster, leaner, cheaper CI and safer workflows.
+Optimize caching, sharding, scoped builds, path filters, concurrency, right-sized runners, readiness, timeouts, and queue time; then protect permissions, secrets, pull request triggers, caches, action identity, and OIDC.
 One reference page each, with good and bad YAML and how to verify it on your own repo.

 Caching & Setup